 There are so many options for food service businesses looking to adapt and expand.
 Here’s a look at how you can attract more attention to your restaurant website and increase your online orders.

 Get listed in local directories

-Once you have your website set up, the next step is to make sure your food and drink outlet is discoverable and listed in local online directories such as Yelp.
-You can check your existing listings on Moz and update them as required.
-If you haven’t done so already, claim your Google My Business and Bing profile as this will help your outlet appear in local search results.
+Once you have your website set up, the next step is to make sure your business is discoverable and listed in local online directories such as Zomato and Yelp.
+If you haven’t done so already, claim your Google My Business and Bing profile as this will help your business appear in local search results.

 Use local keywords on your website

 Another way to increase the chances of discoverability is through keywords.
-Keywords are the terms and phrases people punch into a search box.
+Keywords are the terms and phrases people type into a search box.
 Search engines use them to understand and rank your website in search results.
-Use hyper-local keywords across your site, such as in blogs, page titles, captions, and URLs, to improve your visibility in local search results.
-For example, a customer’s search for “independent coffee shop in downtown Seattle” would bring up your business if you use the right keywords across your website.
+Use hyper-local keywords across your site, such as in blogs, page titles, captions and URLs, to improve your visibility in local search results.
+For example, a customer’s search for “cafe in Parramatta” would bring up your business if you use the right keywords across your website.